Pepperi-Addons/papi-sdk/README.md

 `actionUUID`: Sets the `X-Pepperi-ActionID` request header on the API call.

 Sending this parameter will allow tracibility of a single call between services, since the ActionUUID is logged in each service.
-When a ActionUUID is not provided the recieving API will generate a new one and return it in the `X-Pepperi-ActionID` response header.
+When a ActionUUID is not provided the receiving API will generate a new one and return it in the `X-Pepperi-ActionID` response header.

 **BEWARE:** Do **NOT** send this paramater when making an async API call, since the value will be used as the async API's `ActionUUID` which may override an already existing async API.